cartwatson/calcite/README.md

 ## Why should I use calcite?

-Calcite aims to be a middle ground between deploying a basic html website, like one described in the [html hobbyist](https://www.htmlhobbyist.com/), and deploying a complex framework like [hugo](https://gohugo.io/) or [wordpress](https://wordpress.com/).
+Calcite aims to be a middle ground between hacking away in html, as described in the [html hobbyist](https://www.htmlhobbyist.com/), and wrangling a more complex framework like [hugo](https://gohugo.io/) or [wordpress](https://wordpress.com/).
 The goal is to give users complete control of their theming while keeping their content separate.

 ## Usage